itswadesh/anne-docs2/docs/admin-manual.md

 ![Image](./anne/google3.png)

-Get the Client ID and Client Secret in the credentials page.
+Get the Client ID and Client Secret on the credentials page.
 Now open the .env file and update these keys with your values.

 - GOOGLE_CLIENT_ID=your_project_client_id
 - GOOGLE_CLIENT_SECRET=your_project_client_secret
 - GOOGLE_REDIRECT_URL=redirect_url

 Social login configuration is done.
-Now customers will be able to login using Facebook and Google accounts.
+Now customers will be able to log in using Facebook and Google accounts.

 ### Image Management